-For the Prototype building, a two-story 3,000-ft2 and a single-story 1,500-ft2 residential building was used for this study with the front of the buildings facing east.
+For the Prototype building, a two-story 3,000-ft2 and a single-story 1,500-ft2 residential building were used for this study with the front of the buildings facing east.
 Although complex floor-plan geometries can be analyzed, a simple square floor plan was implemented for the purposes of the current analysis.
-The buildings were modeled with a slab-on-grade foundation.
+The buildings were modeled with an unvented crawlspace foundation.
 Both buildings were assumed to have three bedrooms and two bathrooms.
-The building has 1-ft eaves.
-Window area was assumed to be 18% of floor area with 50% of the window area facing west, 25% of the window area facing south.
-The non-uniform window distribution was utilized in order to represent a possible

-"worst case" window distribution from the available window distribution options currently included in the BEopt analysis method.
+The building was assumed to have 1-ft eaves.
+Window area was assumed to be 18% of floor area with 50% of the window area facing west, 25% of the window area facing east, 12.5% of the window area facing north, and 12.5% of the window area facing south.
+The non-uniform window distribution was utilized in order to represent a possible "worst case" window distribution from the available window distribution options currently included in the BEopt analysis method.

 The energy options considered in the study include space-conditioning systems (up to SEER 18 and 92.5% AFUE in the current study), envelope systems, hot-water systems, lighting systems, major appliances, and residential PV.
-The buildings used natural gas for the following end uses: cooking, space and water heating, and clothes drying.
+The buildings were assumed to use natural gas for the following end uses: cooking, space and water heating, and clothes drying.
 Air-conditioner capacities less than 1.5 tons were not considered, nor were furnace capacities less than 50 kBtu/hr.
 SEER-10 air-conditioners were not included in this analysis because federal minimum equipment efficiencies mandate the manufacture of air conditioners with a minimum SEER-13.
 No options that would potentially reduce miscellaneous electric loads other than major appliances were included in the study.
 Also, no options were included that would result in a house that could not comply with the prescriptive compliance path of the 2006 International Energy Conservation Code (IECC).

-Occupancy and Operational Assumptions
+Occupancy/Operational Assumptions

-Occupancy and operational assumptions were as defined in the Benchmark and include time-ofday profiles for occupancy, appliances, MELs, lighting, domestic hot-water use, ventilation, and thermostat settings.
+Occupancy and operational assumptions are as defined in the Benchmark and include time-ofday profiles for occupancy, appliances, MELs, lighting, domestic hot-water use, ventilation, and thermostat settings.